Jasenovac concentration camp: Inmate population

 Serbs constituted the majority of inmates in Jasenovac.
 Serbs were generally brought to Jasenovac concentration camp after refusing to convert to Catholicism.
 In many municipalities around the NDH, warning posters declared that any Serb who did not convert to Catholicism would be deported to a concentration camp.
 The Ustaše regime's policy of mass killings of Serbs constituted genocide.

 The Jasenovac Memorial Area list of victims is more than 56% Serbs, 45,923 out of 80,914.
 In some cases, inmates were immediately killed upon acknowledging Serbian ethnicity, and most considered it to be the sole reason for their imprisonment.
 The Serbs were predominantly brought from the Kozara region, where the Ustaše captured areas that were held by Partisan guerrillas.
 Although the Germans were not directly present in Jasenovac concentration camp, they participated in the internment of peoples after the "cleansing actions" from the Partisan war-affected areas, especially during the Kozara offensive, in addition they were also taking inmates to forced labor in Germany and other camps in the occupied Europe.
 These were brought to the camp without sentence, almost destined for immediate execution, accelerated via the use of machine-guns.

 Jews, the primary target of Nazi genocide, were the second-largest category of victims of Jasenovac.
-The number of Jewish casualties is uncertain, but ranges from about 8,000 to almost two thirds of the Croatian Jewish population of 37,000 (meaning around 25,000).
+The number of Jewish casualties is uncertain, but estimates range from about 8,000 to around 25,000, almost two thirds of the Croatian Jewish population of 37,000.

 Most of the executions of Jews at Jasenovac occurred prior to August 1942.
 Thereafter, the NDH deported them to Auschwitz.
 In general, Jews were initially sent to Jasenovac from all parts of Croatia after being gathered in Zagreb, and from Bosnia and Herzegovina after being gathered in Sarajevo.
 Some, however, were transported directly to Jasenovac from other cities and smaller towns.
 Roma in Jasenovac consisted of both Roma and Sinti, who were captured in various areas in Bosnia, especially in the Kozara region.
 They were brought to Jasenovac and taken to area III-C, where nutrition, hydration, shelter and sanitary conditions were all below the rest of the camp's own abysmally low standards.
 The figures of murdered Roma are estimated between 20,000 and 50,000.

 Anti-fascists consisted of various sorts of political and ideological opponents or antagonists of the Ustaše regime.
 In general, their treatment was similar to other inmates, although known communists were executed right away, and convicted Ustaše or law-enforcement officials, or others close to the Ustaše in opinion, such as Croatian peasants, were held on beneficial terms and granted amnesty after serving a duration of time.
 The leader of the banned Croatian Peasant Party, Vladko Maček was held in Jasenovac from October 1941 to March 1942, after which he was kept under strict house arrest.
 Unique among the fascist states during World War II, Jasenovac contained a camp specifically for children in Sisak.
 Around 20,000 Serb, Jewish and Roma children perished at Jasenovac.